oxidecomputer/crucible/tools/README.md

 ## test_ds.sh
 Test import then export for crucible downstairs.
+Then, test the clone subcommand and verify that the cloned downstairs exports the same file as the original downstairs.

 ## test_nightly.sh
 This runs a selection of tests from this directory and reports their